Nabeel-javaid/report/README.md

 Althea Liquid Infrastructure architecture is built around a set of smart contracts, each serving specific roles:

-Given the detailed examination of the Althea Liquid Infrastructure project's smart contracts, here is a summary in the requested MDN format that outlines the core functionalities, technical characteristics, and their importance and management within the protocol:
+Given the detailed examination of the Althea Liquid Infrastructure project's smart contracts, here is a summary that outlines the core functionalities, technical characteristics, and their importance and management within the protocol:

 <br/>